AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Testing the system

 The subteam tested the system's functionality by activating the peristaltic pump to full capacity while inputting water from the sink.
-The results of this test, which were unsatisfactory, are described in the Results and Analysis section.
+The unsatisfactory results of this basic test are described in the Results and Analysis section.

 After determining that the 100 RPM peristaltic pump was insufficient to fluidize the sand bed, the subteam assembled a parallel pump-head system, as shown in Figure 10.
 The subteam activated the peristaltic pump to determine whether the sand bed would fluidize.
+The results of this test are also described in the Results and Analysis section.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/PeristalticPump_ParallelArrangement.jpg?raw=true" height=400>

 </p>

-**Figure 10**: The above photograph shows the parallel pump-head system that the subteam assembled to evaluate the functionality of the system.
+**Figure 10**: The above photograph shows the parallel pump-head system that the subteam assembled to evaluate the system's functionality.

 ## Results and Analysis

 By following the procedures outlined in the Methods section, the subteam compiled data and arranged them into tables.

 The Dissolved Gas subteam analyzed data mainly through the use of the StandardDeviation.py code found in the Manual.
-The measurements taken were averaged and the standard deviation was determined for each set of data to determine the data's reliability.
+The measurements taken were averaged, and the standard deviation was determined for each set of data to determine the data's reliability.

 ### Determining Porosity of Sand